depp/signal/README.md

 # Signal

-This is a game we are making for Global Game Jam 2018.
+This is the best game that we are making for Global Game Jam 2018.